nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/flavors.md

 maximum disk read, write, and total I/O operations per second.
 They also include enforced network bandwidth limits through inbound and outbound average.

-So, always be mindful while choosing any flavor for your instance while launching a VM that fits your requirements and use-cases.
+So, while launching a VM choose the flavor for your instance that fits your requirements and use-cases.

 ---